-This recipe can be a little bit flexible – you don’t have to stick to chicken.
+This recipe can be a little bit flexible – you don’t have to stick with chicken.
 If you like, you could swap the chicken out for pork.
 Heck, if you have a little batter leftover, you could easily slice up some onions and make onion rings – it’s up to you.

 What goes well with Sweet and Sour Chicken?

 Sweet and sour chicken is delicious on its own, but it can accompany several dishes to make it a full meal.
 Here are a few suggestions for you.

 What else can you eat Sweet and Sour Sauce with?

 Sweet and sour sauce is one of those condiments that is perfect for so many dishes.
 Should you have some leftover, save it in an airtight container in your refrigerator, and you can use it for the following.

 - Spring rolls

 How to Store this Sweet and Sour Chicken Recipe and Sweet and Sour Sauce